snrnats/doc-centre/docfx_project/pro/api/help/getting_quotes.md

 ---

+## Overview

+PRO has two endpoints that take the details of an as-yet nonexistent consignment and

 ## Sending a Get Quotes Request

-The **Get Quotes** endpoint enables you to get quotes based on the details of an as-yet nonexistent consignment.

 To call **Get Quotes**, send a `POST` request to `https://api.electioapp.com/quotes/`.
 The body of the request should contain a consignment object.